avently/evraon-website/docs/terms.md

 "Subscription Fee" - an amount of money, cryptocurrency or virtual currency required to pay to be able to access for the Plan features.

-"Store" - Apple App Store, Google Play or Huawei AppGallery.
+"Store" - Apple App Store, Google Play, Amazon Appstore or Huawei AppGallery.

 "Store Account" - User's account within the Store.